Klika-Tech/nucleo-azure-iot-demo/aws/README.md

 - Primary partition key: `city` (Number)
 - Primary sort key: `timestamp` (Number)

-In fact, you can use any table names but don't forget change them in lambdas code as well.
+In fact, you can use any table names but don't forget to change them in lambdas code as well.

 ## AWS IoT